0x03. Unittests and Integration Tests - TLDR

 assertRaises:

-is used to test that a specific error is raised when you expect it to.
+In Python's unittest framework, self.assertRaises is used to test that a specific error is raised when you expect it to.
 This is particularly useful when you want to ensure that your code correctly handles invalid inputs or situations that should result in an error.

 We use a

-is indeed raised, the test passes.
+KeyErroris indeed raised, the test passes.
 If no error or a different type of error is raised, the test fails.

 parameterized:

-framework.
+parameterized package in Python, which is used for parameterizing tests, especially with Python's unittest framework.
 It allows you to run a single test method with multiple sets of data, helping you to test different scenarios efficiently without writing multiple test methods.

-First, you would need to install the parameterized
+First, you would need to install the parameterized package if you haven't already:

 pip install parameterized # terminal